CoNarrative/glujs-guide-built/view-model-parts.md

 The reactor pattern is simply a shortcut to managing "event observers".
 It's a powerful way to reduce code clutter and break out different UI behavior as "rules".
 For certain reactive patterns, it lets you "plug in" new behavior in one spot without modifying (and possibly breaking) existing behavior.

 Let's say you have an application with a complex grid that needs to be refreshed when any number of text filters, switches and dials on the screen are adjusted.
-We're going to keep it abstract for now and just call these properties A thorugh E.
+We're going to keep it abstract for now and just call these properties A thorough E.

 A common way to do this would be to separate out the 'refresh' into a function and then have each of the setters for these trigger the refresh: